 You don’t have to have a hundred people to call it a fun party.
 Sometimes, it’s even better when you have only the closest friends and family around to celebrate big milestones such as these.
 Consider a more intimate gathering and, unless it’s a surprise party, ask the celebrant who they want to celebrate his/her 50th birthday with.

 If your home can accommodate all the people you wish to invite for the party, do a house party.
 It will help give the party a more laid back atmosphere and it will also help you save up on venue rental costs.
 Host a casual party like a barbeque or a pica-pica/tapas party where you don’t all need to be formally sitting down at a dinner table if you don’t have enough chairs to seat everyone.

 Schedule the party during tea or snack time

 If you think hosting a lunch or dinner party for a large group of people is going to be way expensive and out of the budget for you, you can always schedule the party to coincide with snack time so instead of serving a full spread, you can serve snack foods, salads, chip and dip and light finger foods.

 Cooking and baking the food yourself adds a special touch and makes the whole celebration a whole lot better.
 Nothing beats good home cooking, after all.
 If you’re really good at baking, why not bake the birthday cake yourself as well?

 DIY the décor

 Why not DIY the décor for the party?
-It will not only save you lots of money on decoration, it will also add a nice, personal touch.
+It will not only save you lots of money on decoration, but it will also add a nice, personal touch.
 Use pictures of the celebrant and a few personal belongings that might tie up with the theme, if you ever picked one.
-You can also DIY a number of other things like invitations, props, favours and other frivolities.
+You can also DIY a number of other things like invitations, props, favours, and other frivolities.